 U.S. voter turnout trails most developed countries

-All that electoral activity got us wondering: How does voter turnout in the U.S., regularly decried as dismal, compare with other developed democracies?
+With less than 100 days left till the U.S. presidential election, we thought it was time for a fresh look at how U.S. voter turnout – regularly decried as dismal – compares with other developed democracies.
 As is so often the case, the answer is a lot more complicated than the question.

-U.S. turnout in 2012 was 53.6%, based on 129.1 million votes cast for president and an estimated voting-age population of just under 241 million people.
-Among OECD countries, the highest turnout rates were in Belgium (87.2%), Turkey (86.4%) and Sweden (82.6%).
-Switzerland consistently has the lowest turnout, with just 40% of the voting-age population casting ballots in the 2011 federal legislative elections, the most recent.
+U.S. turnout in the 2012 presidential election was 53.6%, based on 129.1 million votes cast and an estimated voting-age population of just under 241 million people.
+Looking at the most recent national elections in OECD countries, the highest turnout rates were in Belgium (87.2%), Turkey (84.3%) and Sweden (82.6%).
+(Turnout in last month’s Australian parliamentary election almost certainly was in that range too, but we don’t yet have a current estimate for Australia’s voting-age population.)
+Switzerland consistently has the lowest turnout in the OECD, with less than 39% of the voting-age population casting ballots in the 2015 federal legislative election.

 In the U.S., by contrast, registration is mainly an individual responsibility.
-And registered voters represent a much smaller share of potential voters in the U.S. than just about any other OECD country: Only about 65% of the U.S. voting-age population (and 71% of the voting-age citizenry) is registered, according to the Census Bureau, compared with 96% in Sweden and 93% in the U.K.
+And registered voters represent a much smaller share of potential voters in the U.S. than just about any other OECD country: Only about 65% of the U.S. voting-age population (and 71% of the voting-age citizenry) was registered in 2012, according to the Census Bureau, compared with 91% in Canada and the UK, 96% in Sweden and nearly 99% in Japan.

 As a consequence, turnout comparisons based only on registered voters may not be very meaningful.
 For instance, U.S. turnout in 2012 was 84.3% of registered voters, a relatively lofty seventh among OECD countries.
 But registered voters here are a much more self-selected group, already more likely to vote because they took the trouble to register themselves.

 There are even more ways to calculate turnout.
-Michael McDonald, a political scientist at the University of Florida who runs the United States Election Project, estimates turnout as a share of the “voting-eligible population” (or VEP) by subtracting non-citizens and ineligible felons from the voting-age population, and adding eligible overseas voters.
+Michael McDonald, a political scientist at the University of Florida who runs the United States Election Project, estimates turnout as a share of the “voting-eligible population” (or VEP) by subtracting noncitizens and ineligible felons from the voting-age population and adding eligible overseas voters.
 Using those calculations, U.S. turnout improves somewhat, to 58% of the 2012 voting-eligible population.
-However, comparable estimates aren’t available for other countries.
+However, McDonald doesn’t calculate comparable estimates for other countries.

 However measured, U.S. turnout rates have been fairly consistent over the past several decades, despite some election-to-election variation.
 Since 1980, voting-age turnout has varied within a 9-percentage-point range – from 48% in 1996, when Bill Clinton was re-elected, to 57% in 2008, when Barack Obama won the White House.
 (Turnout, of course, varies considerably among different racial, ethnic and age groups.)

 But in several other OECD countries, turnout has drifted lower in recent decades.
-Japan, for instance, has seen turnout fall from 75% in 1990 to 52% this past December.
-Greece, despite having a compulsory-voting law on the books (though not enforced), has seen turnout fall from 89% in 2000 to 72% in January’s election.
-And in Slovenia, after a burst of post-independence enthusiasm in 1992 (when 85% of the voting-age population cast ballots), turnout rapidly fell off and sunk to 54% last year – a drop of 31 percentage points in just over two decades of democracy.
+Japan, for instance, has seen turnout fall from 75% in 1990 to 52% in 2014.
+Greece, despite having a compulsory-voting law on the books (though not enforced), has seen turnout in parliamentary elections fall from 89% in 2000 to 62% in September 2015.
+And in Slovenia, after a burst of post-independence enthusiasm in 1992 (when 85% of the voting-age population cast ballots), turnout fell off rapidly – sinking to 54% in 2014, a drop of 31 percentage points in just over two decades of democracy.

-In the U.K., turnout has bounced up and down since the mid-1970s, peaking at 75.4% of the voting-age population in 1992 and bottoming at 57.6% in 2001, when Tony Blair won a second term as prime minister.
-Since that low point, turnout has risen two elections in a row, though there’s no guarantee it will continue to do so.
-The Hansard Society, which studies political engagement in the U.K., has found that while 82% of people in the U.K. believe they’re registered to vote, only 69% said they were “certain” or “likely” to do so, 5 percentage points below the 2010 level.
+In the UK, turnout has bounced up and down since the mid-1970s, peaking at 75.4% of the voting-age population in 1992 and bottoming at 57.6% in 2001, when Tony Blair won a second term as prime minister.
+Since that low point, turnout has risen four elections in a row, including the June referendum on whether to remain in or leave the European Union.
+While the IIDEA has not yet estimated the voting-age population for the EU referendum, according to the UK’s Electoral Commission more than 72% of registered voters cast ballots in the referendum – the highest turnout there since 1992.

 Drew DeSilver is a senior writer at Pew Research Center.